sunshinghin/ADOFAITools/README.md

 5. Convert complete!

 ### Import map

+This can help you import level without searching through the folder

 1. Download this repo as zip and extract it
 2. Put your level that you want to import to 'ImportLevel' file.The level you want to import should be in folder format.Inside should contain of .adofai file